scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 * Maybe leave fields without names

 This SIP proposes basically to use [shapeless records](https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#extensible-records) for the specific purpose of pattern matching.
-For incomplete list of alternatives see [alternative desugaring](#alternative-desugaring) below.
+For an incomplete list of alternatives, see [alternative desugaring](#alternative-desugaring) below.

 Pro: